 A fixed TV wall mount performs exactly how you would expect; this type holds TVs in a fixed, secure position and does not move in any direction or tilt at a specific angle.
 The biggest draw to these types of TV mounts are that most of them are considered low profile, designed to position your TV close to the wall for a clean, picture frame look.
 In addition to small, medium, and large options, there are fixed TV mounts that include a quick-release feature.
 Some even have a place for a padlock to provide additional security in public places.
 Simple and affordable, fixed mounting brackets offer no extra adjustments, keeping your TV screen parallel to the wall.
 Fixed flat screen mounts are best if you mainly sit directly in front of your TV and have the space to keep the TV at an optimal position, angle, and height.

 Tilting TV wall mounts, like fixed mounts, also perform how you would expect.
 Tilting mounts are designed so a flat screen TV can be positioned high on a wall and tilted down to reduce glare and provide a more comfortable viewing position.
-Usually, the ideal position for a TV is at eye level, which can be very low on the wall in most family rooms.
+Usually, the ideal position for a wall mounted TV is at eye level, which can be very low on the wall in most family rooms.
 A tilting mount installed higher on the wall duplicates the experience of eye level viewing, while keeping the TV out of the reach of animals or small children that could possibly damage the screen.
 That tilting motion naturally forces the TV to be a bit farther from the wall, usually at least two inches.
 Tilt mounts are best if you have to place your TV above the ideal viewing level, like high on a wall or above a fireplace.
 If you want to learn how much tilt for a wall mount TV, we can tell you just what you need to know to start articulating angle preferences.

 Full-motion TV wall mounts are a little more varied, and come in a range of options.
 A full-motion wall bracket allows the TV screen to be fixed in place, tilted, swiveled, or extended to create a variety of viewing experiences.
 There are some options to consider, depending on the considerations listed above.
 A TV that needs to be mounted in a corner and high on the wall requires a mount that can swivel from side-to-side or tilt up and down.
 A large, heavy TV might require a full-motion mount with two arms instead of one, for a sturdier hold to account for the weight capacity.
 A TV or touchscreen display that needs to be moved frequently should be supported by a TV wall mount bracket with a gas spring arm so movements are smooth and easy.
 These mounts usually require the TV to be even farther from the wall, but that might be worth the sacrifice if your TV is in a room with multiple different viewing spots, particularly in conference room settings.